 - Lentil's genus name, Lens, comes from the legume's resemblance to optical lenses.

-- This is the 2013 official poster for the National Lentil Festival in Pullman, Washington, which sounds like an awesometime – it includes a lentil cook-off, a lentil pancake breakfast, the world’s largest bowl of lentil chili and the Tour de Lentil bike ride.
+- This is the official website for the annual National Lentil Festival in Pullman, Washington, which sounds like an awesometime - it includes a lentil cook-off, a lentil pancake breakfast, the world's largest bowl of lentil chili and the Tour de Lentil bike ride.

 - The ancient Roman cookbook Apicius dedicates an entire chapter to lentils, including recipes for lentils and parsnips (with cumin, coriander and mint) and lentils and chestnuts.